DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

     This hook is best used for making a few nodes in an otherwise static menu dynamic.
-If you need a lot of dynamic nodes, the information in the doc:`advanced` section might be more useful.
+If you need a lot of dynamic nodes, the information in the :doc:`advanced` section might be more useful.

 **url**